Don’t miss these dynamic keynote addresses from leaders in the industry.

 Ryan is a strategist and writer.
 He dropped out of college at 19 to apprentice under Robert Greene, author of The 48 Laws of Power, and later served as the Director of Marketing for American Apparel.
 His company, Brass Check, has advised clients like Google, TASER, and Complex, as well as many prominent bestselling authors.
 Ryan has written four books, most recently “The Obstacle Is the Way,” which has been translated into 17 languages and has a cult following among NFL coaches, world-class athletes, TV personalities, political leaders, and others around the world.
 He lives on a small ranch outside Austin, Texas.

-Carla is an expert on helping people conduct “mental resets” to increase resilience so they can thrive and grow despite challenging situations.
-She is the director of The Artistry of Change Training, Inc., a consulting firm started in 1991.
-Her academic background includes an undergraduate degree in organizational psychology, graduate work in counseling psychology, plus certificates in conflict resolution, adult education and educational kinesiology.
+Carla Rieger is an expert on helping people do “mental resets” to increase resilience so they can thrive and grow despite challenging situations.
+She is the director of The Artistry of Change Training Inc, a consulting firm started in 1991.
+Her academic background includes an undergrad in organizational psychology, graduate work in counselling psychology, plus certificates in conflict resolution, adult education and educational kinesiology.
 She has written four books, hundreds of articles and over 80 online learning programs.
-In addition, she has 24 years as an organizational change trainer and speaker, and 10 years of experience in the performing arts, specifically comedy.
+In addition, she has 24 years as an organizational change trainer and speaker, and 10 years experience in the performing arts, specifically comedy.
+Over the last 28 years she has spoken to over 1500 groups on 4 different continents.
+As a frequent speaker, trainer, facilitator, coach and consultant, Carla helps people negotiate successfully through the “groan zone” of change.

 Libby Spears is the founder of Bravo CC, a Communications and Consulting Venture, that works with professionals and corporations from across the United States to stand out in a crowded and competitive marketplace.
 For more than 10 years she has developed the highest-quality training and leadership programs all designed to help her clients change how they communicate in order to be successful.
 Libby’s client list includes JCPenney, GameStop, Accenture, Overhead Door and Stantec Engineering.